 VI.
 Jill Ferguson, Forca Goa Foundation

-“Until a majority of the residents and tourists of Goa change their waste management habits, the problem will only continue to grow.”
+“Until the majority of the residents and tourists of Goa change their waste management habits, the problem will only continue to grow.”

 “The idea behind it is to make taking on garbage kind of like a competition to get the kids excited about helping to clean up their communities.
-Garbage and the threat of unconscious consumption/plastic is something the entire world is being forced face and deal with.
-It can be very difficult to get older generations to change their habits, but young kinds are much more open to learning about proper waste management.
-For us the easiest way to teach the kids the need for conscious consumption and proper waste management is through doing clean ups regularly.
-We organize regular clean ups with all our kids to make them aware of the severity of the growing garbage problem and give them the knowledge and confidence they need to help tackle it”
+Garbage and the threat of unconscious consumption/plastic is something the entire world is being forced to face and deal with.
+It can be challenging to get older generations to change their habits, but young kinds are much more open to learning about proper waste management.
+For us, the easiest way to teach the kids the need for conscious consumption and proper waste management is through doing clean-ups regularly.
+We organize regular cleanups with all our kids to make them aware of the severity of the growing garbage problem and give them the knowledge and confidence they need to help tackle it”

-The grassroots coaches schedule regular clean ups with the kids from our centers, which means that sometimes they organize as many as 16 clean ups in a month and engage with over 500-600 kids.
+The grassroots coaches schedule regular clean-ups with the kids from our centres, which means that sometimes they organize as many as 16 cleanups in a month and engage with over 500-600 kids.
 The biggest challenge they face is the seemingly unending amounts of litter which continue to pile up in Goa at the end of each day.
-“Until a majority of the residents and tourists of Goa change their waste management habits, the problem will only continue to grow.
+“Until the majority of the residents and tourists of Goa change their waste management habits, the problem will only continue to grow.
 The second big issue is the gap in the current garbage collection system of Goa.
 We see this changing and the gaps being filled, but it will take time” Jill explains.

 Despite the challenges, Jill remains optimistic.
-She says, “I definitely think there is a sense of community coming together for the environment.
-When I first moved here 6 years ago there was no trash collection and very few clean ups being organized in the North of Goa.
-Now there are dozens of groups and people organizing clean ups and talking about the waste management needs of the State.
-At the end of March there was a meeting held in Panjim by Clinton Vaz with over a dozen organization represented to talk about how we as a community could work together to take on the trash problem.
+She says, “I think there is a sense of community coming together for the environment.
+When I first moved here 6 years ago there was no trash collection and very few cleanups being organized in the North of Goa.
+Now there are dozens of groups and people organizing cleanups and talking about the waste management needs of the State.
+At the end of March, there was a meeting held in Panjim by Clinton Vaz with over a dozen organization represented to talk about how we as a community could work together to take on the trash problem.
 Marine life, illegal tree cutting, mining, and water security (to name a few) are all issues I know people are rallying around.
-I am incredibly hopeful for the future of Goa, I wouldn’t be doing this work if I didn’t believe we could make difference.”
+I am incredibly hopeful for the future of Goa, I wouldn’t be doing this work if I didn’t believe we could make a difference.”

 VII.
 Supriya Vohra, Journalist